 Blogging with a purpose increases market share, consumer engagement, revenue growth, and ROI.
 Of course, you want to do that.

-But once they start the blog, a lot of people I know are still stuck on the fundamental question:
+But once they start the blog, a lot of people we know are still stuck on the fundamental question:

 What do we blog about?